Pressure Washers Buyer's Guide

 Pressure Washers: What to Look For

 Pressure washers for home use offer the benefit of cleaning better with less effort and in less time.
-The right combination of PSI (pounds per square inch), GPM (gallons per minute), nozzles, attachments and cleaning solutions let you wash siding and windows, clean walkways, driveways and patios, bring wood decks and fences back to life, power clean vehicles, boats, lawnmowers, ATVs, even cut back vegetation growing alongside driveways and walkways.
+The right combination of PSI (pounds per square inch), GPM (gallons per minute), nozzles, attachments and chemical cleaners let you wash siding and windows, clean walkways, driveways and patios, bring wood decks and fences back to life, power clean vehicles, boats, lawnmowers, ATVs, even cut back vegetation growing alongside driveways and walkways.

 A higher horsepower engine is needed for higher PSI and higher GPM.
 The combination of PSI and GPM is what does the cleaning.